dannyHallo/TxtToLrcTool/README.md

 ----
 ## You need to know that...
+The origin txt file must be UTF-8 encoded

 Remember, the first line of of your lrc also needs your cutting!

 Ha, when you pressed C, the :) will turn into :D